CLI Commands

 Renders diagrams from SysML v2 view definitions in the model.
 This is the recommended approach for repeatable, version-controlled diagram generation.

-See SysML v2 Views for details on view definitions and available attributes.
+See Diagram Views for details on view definitions, available attributes and filter expressions (including common pitfalls).

 Basic Usage